-THe card companies do not ever "pay" anything to anyone.
+The card companies do not ever "pay" anything to anyone.
 The only one who EVER pays for ANYTHING is the merchant.
 As a merchant, you pay for everything that you get in the rate that you pay.
-100% of anything an ISO (Independent Sales Organization) or acquirer (the one you contract with for the processing service) provides you is paid for in the fees you pay for processing.
+100% of anything an ISO (Independent Sales Organization) or acquirer (the one you contract with for the processing service, like Jetpay) provides you is paid for in the fees you pay for processing.
 Nothing is free, and the card organizations are NOT benevolent.

-With JetPay you do keep your bank, but the reality is that ALL processing networks will deposit the proceeds in the bank of your choice.
-That is called the "merchant deposit bank" and any bank can be designated by any network.
+With JetPay you do keep your bank into which the collected card moeny is deposited, but ALL processing networks will deposit the proceeds in the bank of your choice.
+That is called the "merchant depository bank" and any bank can be designated by any network to receive the funds.

 And what about cards on file?
 If you keep cards for returning customers, for credits, and for recurring billing, what do you do if you left JetPay and wanted to take them with you?
 With our software, YOU own your own data, and can use it with any network.